 Things to Consider When Teaching English in Barcelona

-Looking for a quick glance at teaching in Barcelona?
+Looking for a quick glance at teaching English in Barcelona?
 Or are you looking to double-check your facts before you make the trip to this amazing country?
-Check out this quick guide to essential knowledge for teaching English in Barcelona.
+Check out this quick guide to essential knowledge of how to teach English in Barcelona.

 - The process of obtaining a visa can take a long time if you are not from the EU, so plan accordingly.
 The sooner you get your application in the better!